vladpirlog/takenote-api/README.md

 A set of environment variables must be provided in order for the app to run.

-* PORT - port to run the application on; defaults to `8000`
+-   PORT - port to run the application on; defaults to `8000`
-* NODE_ENV - NodeJS environment; defaults to `development`
+-   NODE_ENV - NodeJS environment; defaults to `development`
-* MONGODB_URI - MongoDB connection string for a local or cloud-hosted database
+-   MONGODB_URI - MongoDB connection string for a local or cloud-hosted database
-* MONGODB_TESTING_URI - MongoDB connection string for testing purposes
+-   MONGODB_TESTING_URI - MongoDB connection string for testing purposes
-* AUTH_JWT_SECRET - key for symmetrically encrypting the JWTs
+-   AUTH_JWT_SECRET - key for symmetrically encrypting the JWTs; defaults to `jwt_secret`
-* CLOUDINARY_API_KEY - API key provided by the Cloudinary platform
+-   CLOUDINARY_API_KEY - API key provided by the Cloudinary platform
-* CLOUDINARY_API_SECRET - API secret provided by the Cloudinary platform
+-   CLOUDINARY_API_SECRET - API secret provided by the Cloudinary platform
-* CLOUDINARY_CLOUD_NAME - cloud name provided by the Cloudinary platform
+-   CLOUDINARY_CLOUD_NAME - cloud name provided by the Cloudinary platform
-* GOOGLE_APPLICATION_CREDENTIALS - path to key for GCP service account with Storage Object Creator role
+-   GOOGLE_APPLICATION_CREDENTIALS - path to key for GCP service account with Storage Object Creator role
-* GOOGLE_BUCKET_NAME - name of the Google Cloud Storage bucket
+-   GOOGLE_BUCKET_NAME - name of the Google Cloud Storage bucket
-* EMAIL_USER - email address to send emails from
+-   EMAIL_USER - email address to send emails from
-* EMAIL_PASS - email password associated to that address
+-   EMAIL_PASS - email password associated to that address
+-   EMAIL_HOST - hostname of the mail server
+-   EMAIL_PORT - port to be used for sending mail
+-   EMAIL_SECURE - if true, the connection will use TLS; defaults to `false`
-* GOOGLE_CLIENT_ID - the OAuth client ID provided by Google
+-   GOOGLE_CLIENT_ID - the OAuth client ID provided by Google
-* GOOGLE_CLIENT_SECRET - the OAuth client secret provided by Google
+-   GOOGLE_CLIENT_SECRET - the OAuth client secret provided by Google
-* RECAPTCHA_SITE_KEY - reCAPTCHA site key provided by Google
+-   RECAPTCHA_SITE_KEY - reCAPTCHA site key provided by Google
-* RECAPTCHA_SITE_SECRET - reCAPTCHA site secret provided by Google
+-   RECAPTCHA_SITE_SECRET - reCAPTCHA site secret provided by Google

 ## Documentation